yamatt/blog/content/personal/emfcamp-2026-the-reality.md

 date: 2026-09-13T19:00:47+00:00
 ---

+I had an incredible time at EMFCamp.
+Likely one of the best times of my life.

+I've written about that [feeling of euphoria you get](./emfcamp-2026-the-reality.md).

+Everyone I've spoken to said they want to go.

-I think it's important to mention the things that didn't go so well.
+But I also think it's important to mention the things that didn't go so well.
 Because if you're reading this and thinking you want to go.
 I think you need to understand what you also should expect.

 ## Overwhealming